matthewa18/return-forecasting-engine/README.md

 # Volatility-Based Return Forecasting & Classification Engine

 This project implements a modeling pipeline to analyze how stock-level risk characteristics relate to future returns.
 The current version estimates the relationship between idiosyncratic volatility and next-month returns using linear regression, and applies supervised classification to segment return outcomes.
-The long-term goal is to develop a flexible return engine that supports signal-based ranking and evaluation across multiple financial factors.
+The long-term goal is to develop a return engine that supports signal-based ranking and evaluation across multiple financial factors.

 ## Contents